Ricotta Pound Cake

 Pound cake is a wonderful thing and if you ask me, it’s not made often enough.
 So, here’s my ultimate favorite; a ricotta pound cake, that bakes up perfectly and is moist and buttery as can be.

 But, the funny thing is, a cake made of one pound of each of butter, sugar, eggs, and flour would yield a very large cake, enough to feed multiple families.
 Food historians believe, somewhere around the 1800’s the portions of the ingredients were adjusted to make a substantially smaller, and lighter cake, yet the name of the cake stuck.
-It was until the 1900’s that leaveners, as we know them, got added to the mix.
+It was not until the 1900s that learners, as we know them, got added to the mix.

 ricotta pound cake